 Issues related to the pricing and application of futures, swaps, and options are explored.
 Emphasis is placed on different methods used to value derivative securities and how derivatives are used to hedge macroeconomic and firm specific risks.
-Real-world examples of derivative use are examined in the context of how they impact on firm value.
-3 credit hours bonds and term structure concepts as well as fixed income derivatives and interest rate modeling.3 credit hours
+Real-world examples of derivative use are examined in the context of how they impact firm value.
+3 credit hours